shaunsheeps/shaunsheeps/README.md

 ### What I'm Currently Looking For

-🐼 I'm currently looking for an internship for the summer of 2025 or fulltime!
+🐼 I'm currently looking for a fulltime job!
 🐮 Positions I'm interested include:
 - 🌻 Backend
 - 🌵 Frontend